PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/07-Conclusion.md

 Michael and Andrew currently work at Demex Technologies, where Michael is Director, Commodity Analytics and Andrew is Director, Quantitative Systems.
-Among its products, Demex Technologies markets an online platform for researching and quoting complex commodity financial derivatives.
+Among its products, Demex Technologies provides to its clients an online platform for researching and quoting complex commodity and weather-based financial derivatives.
 Not surprisingly, the product is written in a mix of languages, including MATLAB and Python.

 ### The Demex Group